 Rural Clean Energy Innovation

-The Rural Clean Energy Innovation Program marks a new opportunity for Commerce to support clean energy research, development, and implementation in Washington’s rural communities.
-Through Washington’s Clean Energy Fund (CEF), this program allocates $4.9 million to advance clean energy through a new grant program, carve outs for bioenergy and Tribal energy projects and a new workgroup.
-The program’s funding and different elements are broken down below.
+The Rural Clean Energy Innovation Program marks a new opportunity for Commerce to support the research, development, and implementation of clean energy in Washington’s rural communities.
+Funded through Washington’s Clean Energy Fund (CEF), this program allocates $4.9 million to advance clean energy through a new grant program, with allotments for bioenergy and tribal energy projects and a workgroup.

 Rural Clean Energy Grants